 The proper sort of fiber in a diet!

 You can contact us at HillsideFarmHawaii@Yahoo.com if you have any inquiries about bunnies or spinning.
 We usually have assorted fibers, English angora bunnies and yarn available.
 The yarn is made with island fibers although the fibers are sometimes alpaca or sheep’s wool as well as the angora bunny fiber.

-We now have Hillside Farm’s yarn and Hula Bunny Yarn available at “Vera’s Treasures” along main street in Honokaa, Hawaii.
+We now have Hillside Farm’s yarn and Hula Bunny Yarn available at “Vera’s Treasures” (now known as Honokaa Treasure Mall) along main street in Honokaa, Hawaii.
 It is in the old red Rice building near the post office end of town.